ev3dev/ev3dev.github.io/docs/tutorials/_tabs/setting-up-ethernet-over-bluetooth-on-ubuntu-14.04.md

 ---

 These instructions use blueman.
-Install it with sudo apt-get install blueman.
+Install it with `sudo apt-get install blueman`.
 Blueman should work parallel to Network Manager, too.
 I assume you have already paired your PC with your EV3 brick using the discreption above.

 Using blueman it is quite easy to establish an ethernet connection with internet.

-1. Start blueman (if not already started)
+1. Start blueman (if not already started).
+It should be called "Bluetooth Manager" in the Dash.
+Alternatively you can start the the manager in a terminal with `blueman-applet`.
 2. You should see a bluetooth icon in the task bar.
-Left click on it and choose "local services"
+Left click on it and choose "local services".
+If you don't have such an icon start `blueman-services` from a terminal to get to the necessary window.
 3. Go to network.
 Ensure you activated "Network Access Point (NAP)" and "dnsmasq".
 For "PAN support" choose "NetworkManager" but for DUN-support "Blueman".
 4. Close this window, and grab you EV3 brick.
 5. In the Bluetooth menu entry choose your PC under "Devices" and click "Connect".
-6. It should need some time, but in the very end it should have connected your EV3 brick to the internet and you should be able to connect via SSH using the IP address in the window title.
+It should need some time, but in the very end it should have connected your EV3 brick to the internet and you should be able to connect via SSH using the IP address in the window title.
+If this doesn't work now try to repair the EV3 brick with your PC, so that it sees the new services.
+If you pair using the blueman UI make sure to enable "Trust" for the EV3 brick.